simonallfrey/TwinQuasiparadox/lab-book/lab-notes.md

   which are exactly the ODEs integrated in the scripts.

 ## Simultaneity vs. Light Signals
+- **From “now” to “elsewhere”**: In classical physics, “now” is global.
+In SR, that evaporates: you have a light cone, and everything spacelike is just “elsewhere” until you choose a simultaneity convention.
+There’s no absolute grid of now; you have to pick one.
 - **No frame-independent “now”**: In SR, simultaneity at a distance is convention-dependent (e.g., Einstein sync).
 It’s a useful foliation for bookkeeping but not an observable.
 - **Einstein sync in one sentence**: Send a light pulse from A at time $t_A$, it reflects at B, and returns to A at time $t'_A$; assign B’s event the time $(t_A + t'_A)/2$.
 Do that everywhere and you get the usual flat hyperplanes of constant time in an inertial frame.
 “According to this frame, that distant event is happening now” means “according to this chosen sync convention and its foliation.”
 - **Light-signal view (operational)**: What the traveler can actually know is what arrives on their worldline via light; that’s what the light-ray figures show—causal observations of home’s aging.